potxolate/odoo/README.md

 # odoo
-Testing module for CSC management
+Testing module for CSC management on odoo 12